EikeSG/TSNBenchResults/plots/plots.md

-NOTE: Please use a markdown viewer with bright background color (required due to plot labels on transparent background) or view via `plots.html`.
+NOTE: Please use a markdown viewer with bright background color (required due to plot labels on transparent background).
+For example, use a light theme when viewing on GitHub.

 # TC-DS-ct